The Organ: 2-Manual 1925 Casavant Organ

 St. Luke's has a lovely 2-manual Casavant organ that started its life as a theatre organ in 1925.
 It was later re-built to accompany church services and stripped off any of the typical theatre stops.

 Recent repair work to the cracked oboe chest and impacted Sesquialtera pipes was addressed in the summer of 2019.
 The proceeds of the September 7, 2019 organ fundraising Crowdpleasers Only! concert with 7 talented local organists and one fabulous bassoon player as well as tax-receiptable contributions via donation envelopes helped offset this major expense.
 For more information about the this fabulous concert, please see the Saanich News interview at the bottom of this page.

 Click here to see a video of Bach's Concerto in a-minor performed by Susanne Reul-Zastre, which was posted to Facebook prior to the concert.

-The organ also needed some major repairs recently in 2017.
+The organ also needed some major repairs in 2017.
 A new humidifier, plumbing, electrical work, and tuning were needed to bring it back to life.
 Proceeds from the May 2017 Spring is the Air!
-Concert and fundraising from Thrifty’s Smile Cards is helping to pay for the these costs.
+Concert and fundraising from Thrifty’s Smile Cards helped pay for these costs.